Mari Emmanuel: 2024 murder attempt

 On 15 April 2024, shortly after 7:00 pm, Emmanuel was attacked by a 16-year-old Muslim during a sermon at Christ The Good Shepherd Church.
 At a pulpit, the assailant set upon Emmanuel from the latter's right and stabbed the bishop repeatedly with a switchblade until he fell after sustaining lacerations to his head; the perpetrator then stabbed five others.
 Just after the attack, Emmanuel prayed for the assailant.

-According to the NSW police commissioner Karen Webb, Emmanuel underwent surgery and was "lucky to be alive" In a video released by a churchgoer, the attacker was also heard saying "if he [the bishop] didn't insult my prophet and religion...I wouldn't have come here".
-Police described the attack as "Religious motivated Islamist" According to Emmanuel, about one month before the stabbing, threats were posted on TikTok, stating Emmanuel "has two weeks to live".
+According to the NSW police commissioner Karen Webb, Emmanuel underwent surgery and was 'lucky to be alive' In a video released by a churchgoer, the attacker was also heard saying 'if he [the bishop] didn't insult my prophet [Muhammad] and religion...I wouldn't have come here'.
+Police described the attack as 'religiously motivated Islamist' According to Emmanuel, about one month before the stabbing, threats were posted on TikTok, stating Emmanuel 'has two weeks to live'.

 Emmanuel's response

 In an online audio sermon at Liverpool Hospital on 18 April 2024, Emmanuel again forgave the attacker—and demanded his followers not seek revenge.
 He stated:

-"Love never fails... whatever has happened to me personally I thank the Lord Jesus...I forgive whoever has done this act and I say to him, you are my son, I love you and I will always pray for you.
-And whoever sent you to do this, I forgive them as well, in Jesus' mighty name...I have nothing in my heart but love for everyone, whether this person is Christian or not, that is totally beside the point...I am doing fine, I am recovering very quickly."
+'Love never fails... whatever has happened to me personally I thank the Lord Jesus...I forgive whoever has done this act and I say to him, you are my son, I love you and I will always pray for you.
+And whoever sent you to do this, I forgive them as well, in Jesus' mighty name...I have nothing in my heart but love for everyone, whether this person is Christian or not, that is totally beside the point...I am doing fine, I am recovering very quickly.

-Ten days later on 29 April 2024, in his first sermon after the attack—which marked the Eastern Orthodox Palm Sunday—the bishop stated that he lost his right eye and was wearing an eyepatch.
-He declared his eye injury as a "sacrifice", and said it should be taken as an indication of love towards Muslims, before addressing the topic of freedom of speech.
+Ten days later on 29 April 2024, in his first sermon after the attack—which marked Eastern Orthodox Palm Sunday—Emmanuel stated that he lost his right eye and was wearing an eyepatch.
+He declared his eye injury as a 'sacrifice', and said it should be taken as an indication of love towards Muslims, before addressing the topic of freedom of speech.